 At Enel Grids, innovation is fully integrated into our business, thanks in part to partnerships with an ecosystem of startups, entrepreneurs and partners.
 This open-source "Innovability®" approach improves the quality of our results thanks to our close collaborations in different sectors and with different types of expertise.

 The Open Power Grids Association

-During the last decade Enel has pursued the convergence of technical solutions for its power networks toward Global Standards so as to make them more efficient, safe, and sustainable.
-In order to move forward quickly we need to share the effort of identifying the best technical solution with other actors, in an open and collaborative environment.
-In this way we can deliver sustainable infrastructures for a net-zero future.
+Over the past decade, Enel has encouraged the convergence of technological solutions for the electricity grid towards global standards in order to make them more efficient, safe and sustainable.
+To make rapid progress, we need to share with other players the effort to identify the best technical solutions, in an open and collaborative environment.
+This will enable us to achieve sustainable infrastructures for a zero-emissions future.

-Indeed, it is only by engaging the other grid stakeholders that we will be able to accelerate the development of standardized, affordable, and sustainable grid components for the benefit of the entire industrial system at a global level.
-To this purpose, we launched the Open Power Grids Association: it is an open-source model that brings together network operators, manufacturers, research institutes and other stakeholders.
-This is in order to share and develop standards and technologies for critical grid components that comply with carbon neutrality requirements, so as to create truly sustainable grids.
+In fact, only by involving other grid stakeholders will we be able to accelerate the development of standardized, cost-effective and sustainable grid components for the benefit of the entire industrial system worldwide.
+It’s for this very purpose that we’ve launched the Open Power Grids Association: an open-source model that brings together grid operators, producers, research institutes and other stakeholders.
+The aim is to share and develop standards and technologies for critical components of the power grid in order to create grids that are truly sustainable.